vorce/mallery/README.md

 ## TODO

-- Json endpoing to galleries
-- Use channels to notify on new images and show them
+- Use channels to notify on new images and show them right away

 ---